Panzoid-com/crdbl/README.md

 `crdbl` ("credible") is a CRDT-based database library built for collaborative editing, version control, and beyond.
 It offers a rich set unique of features that provide a foundation for building innovative, data-driven applications.

+## Demo

+[Try a basic online demo](https://Panzoid-com.github.io/crdbl) showing a few db features with a text editor.

 ## Key Features

 - **Operation-based Architecture**: `crdbl` works by applying primitive operations like `createNode()`, `addChild()`, `insertText()`, `setValue()`, etc. to make changes to the database.
 These operations can be filtered, modified, and combined using stream-like abstractions.